 Our success depends in significant part on our ability and the ability of our licensors and collaborators to obtain, maintain, enforce and defend patents and other intellectual property rights with respect to our product candidates and technology and to operate our business without infringing, misappropriating or otherwise violating the intellectual property rights of others.
 We have licensed two patent estates from The Board of Trustees of the Leland Stanford Junior University, or Stanford.
 For more information, see "Business-License and Collaboration Agreements."
 In addition, we have filed patent applications that are solely owned by us or co-owned by us with Stanford and for which Stanford has granted us an exclusive license to its rights.
-As of December 31, 2022, we have five issued patents, namely three U.S. patents, one Japanese patent, and one Chinese patent that are co-owned with, and exclusively licensed to us by Stanford.
+As of December 31, 2023, we have two issued U.S. patents that are solely owned by us and four issued U.S. patents and three issued foreign (Chinese Japanese, and Korean) patents that are co-owned with, and exclusively licensed to us by Stanford.
 Many of our patent applications that we own, co-own with Stanford, or have licensed from Stanford are U.S. provisional patent applications.
 A U.S. provisional patent application is not eligible to become an issued patent until, among other things, we file a non-provisional patent application within 12 months of filing of the provisional patent application.
-With regard to such U.S. provisional patent applications, if we or our licensors do not timely file any non-provisional patent applications we may lose our priority dates with respect to our provisional patent applications and any patent protection on the inventions disclosed in our provisional patent applications.
-While we intend to timely file non-provisional patent applications relating to our provisional patent applications, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.
+With regard to such U.S. provisional patent applications, if we or our licensors do not timely file any non-provisional patent applications.
+While we intend to timely file non-provisional patent applications relating to our provisional patent applications will result in the issuance of patents that provide us with any competitive advantage.

 The patent prosecution process is expensive and time-consuming.
 We and our current or future licensors, licensees or collaborators may not be able to prepare, file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
-It is also possible that we or our licensors will fail to identify patentable aspects of our research and development output in time to obtain patent protection or fail to file patent applications covering inventions made in the course of development and commercialization activities before a competitor or another third party files a patent application covering, or publishes information disclosing, a similar, independently-developed invention.
-Such competitor's or other third party's patent application may pose obstacles to our ability to obtain patent protection or limit the scope of the patent protection we may obtain.
-Although we enter into non-disclosure and confidentiality agreements with parties who have access to confidential or patentable aspects of our research and development output, such as our employees, collaborators, CROs, contract manufacturers, consultants, advisors and other third parties, any of these parties may breach the agreements and disclose such output before a patent application is filed, thereby jeopardizing our ability to seek patent protection.
+It is also possible that we or our licensors will fail to identify patentable aspects of our research and development output in time to obtain patent protection or fail to file patent applications covering inventions made in the course of development and commercialization activities before a competitor or another third party files a patent application may pose obstacles to our ability to obtain patent protection or limit the scope of the patent protection we may obtain.
+Although we enter into non-disclosure and confidentiality agreements with parties who have access to confidential or patentable aspects of our research and development and other third parties, any of these parties may breach the agreements and disclose such output before a patent application is filed, thereby jeopardizing our ability to seek patent protection.
 In addition, publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot be certain that we or our licensors were the first to make the inventions claimed in our owned or licensed patents or pending patent applications or were the first to file for patent protection of such inventions.
+Therefore, we cannot be certain that we or our licensors were the first to make the inventions.